Jumping the Technical Interview Hoop

 - Systems Design (optional)

 When you fail the interview, you will not get feedback on your performance.
-You’ll just get an email from HR saying that you’re ‘not a good fit’ for the team.
+Instead, you’ll just get an email from HR saying that you’re ‘not a good fit’ for the team.
 On the flipside, once you apply again the following year, the interviewer will not know how many times you have failed.
 Unlike a university application, you get more than one shot at it.
 And with each failure, lessons can be learned to be applied in the next application.

 To pass the technical interview for getting the Software Engineer (SWE) job while spending the least amount of time being unemployed